November 16, 2013

-The height advantage could have made Richard a high school basketball star, but he was “a little too bulky” to excel at that sport.
+The height advantage could have made Richard a high school basketball star, yet was “a little too bulky” to excel at that sport.
 Football was another option, but the coach kept trying to put Richard in offensive positions rather than the defensive role that was a more natural fit.
 So he spent a lot of his time sitting on the sidelines.

 His father, a business owner, saw that Richard was disappointed at not getting playing time and gave his son a choice: Did he want to play football, or did he want a new car?
 A new car sounded pretty good to Richard, so instead of using his spare time to sit on the benches at football games, he started working for his father delivering large appliances such as dishwashers and refrigerators.